8 Wonderful things to do in Zadar, Croatia

 Though the passage to the old town takes only 5 minutes, it is an excellent way to get a feel for the ‘real’ Zadar and its people.

-On top of that, I think the boatmen of Zadar make quite a picturesque frame for on the wall.
+On top of that, I think the boatmen of Zadar make quite a picturesque frame for the wall.

 The boatmen | Zadar attractions